rahulrajpandey/dart-basics/README.md

 ---

-## Dart Programming Language Frequently Asked Questions:
+## Dart Programming Language Frequently Asked Questions with detailed Answer:

 **Q1.** What is Dart, and what is it used for ?
 **Ans:** Dart is a programming language developed by Google.